Bjorn & Jody Turnquist

 Keith began his yoga practice at a local fitness center, after many years of being encouraged by his wife to try yoga.
 He quickly realized the physical benefits of yoga of increased strength and flexibility.
 Soon afterwards he found that yoga was more than just physical exercise.
 He found yoga broadens the mind and the heart.
 Many yoga teachers have generously supported and encouraged him along the way and he teaches to encourage others in the same way.
 Keith and his wife live in Dover and they have 2 married children, and 2 grandchildren.
 He received his 200 hour RYT certification at Yoga on York.

 Joanna was introduced to Bikram Yoga in 2007 after suffering a fractured back and other injuries due to gymnastics.
 A year later she moved to Huntington Beach, California and was introduced to Vinyasa Flow at Core Power Yoga.
 After moving back home to Maine and finishing her associates degree, she completed her 200 RYT certification at Yoga on York.
 Yoga has forever changed her life and is happy to share the magic of yoga with others.
-Joanna will be continuing her yoga studies with a focus on prenatal and yoga with kids.
+Jo is also certified in Childlight Yoga.

 Allison started practicing yoga at Yoga Tree while living in San Francisco.
 Initially, she practiced as a complement to running but yoga quickly took hold of her and became her favorite way to center herself, de-stress and exercise.
 Ally completed her 200 hours RYT certification at O2 Yoga in Boston.
 She graduated from Boston College in 2004 with a degree in Theology and Philosophy and later went back to BC to earn her M.A. in Pastoral Ministry.
 Her background is in teaching high school students and now she is thrilled to apply her teaching experience to yoga.
 She has an addiction to handstands, green tea and social media and she loves how yoga has made its way off her mat and into the rest of her world.

 Niki first explored yoga as a transition from competitive figure skating during her college years.
 Ever since then yoga has been a special and consistent presence in her life.
 She spent eight months as a seva volunteer at the Kripalu Center for Yoga and Health, where she deepened her personal practice with classes and workshops led by a diverse lineup of experienced, accomplished, and renowned yogis.
 She completed her 200 hour teacher training with YogaWorks, and then travelled to India in early 2013 where she completed her 500 hour certification through Sacred Lasya.
-Niki spends her free time hula hooping, being out in nature, and going on adventures.
+Niki is also trained in restorative yoga.

 Erin came to yoga after sustaining several running injuries and quickly fell in love.
 Yoga introduced her to the concepts of balance, physical and mental healing, and became the perfect compliment to her usual high-intensity workouts.
 Erin completed her 200 hour RYT certification through Yoga of Energy Flow with Dana Lincoln and Daniel Orlansky.
 Erin is also a Holistic Health Coach and holds a B.S. in Nutrition and Dietetics.
 She hopes to weave her two passions – yoga and good food – to help others find the foundation for a healthy, balanced lifestyle.
 Erin lives near the beach with her husband.